Arctic sea ice August 2023

 The NASA satellite image on the right shows smoke from forest fires in Canada moving over the Beaufort Sea and over the sea ice on August 6, 2023.

-Smoke and soot settling on the sea ice darkens the surface, resulting in more sunlight getting absorbed.

-Smoke and soot settling on the sea ice darkens the surface, resulting in more sunlight getting absorbed.
+A recent study highlights that forest fires can strongly contribute to the temperature rise.
+Smoke and soot aerosols settling on the sea ice also darken the surface, resulting in more sunlight getting absorbed (feedback #9 on the feedbacks page).

 Arctic sea ice typically reaches its minimum extent half September, when temperatures in the Arctic fall below 0°C and water at the surface of the Arctic Ocean starts refreezing.

-2. Hot water from rivers ending in the Arctic Ocean is another way the water is heating up.
+2. Heat from Rivers.
+Hot water from rivers ending in the Arctic Ocean is another way the water is heating up and this is melting the sea ice from the side.

-The August 6, 2023, image below, from nullschool.net, illustrates the added impact of heat that is carried by rivers into the Arctic Ocean, with sea surface temperatures as high as 18.6°C or 65.4°F recorded at a location where the Mackenzie River flows into the Arctic Ocean (at the green circle).
+The August 10, 2023, image below, from nullschool.net, illustrates the added impact of heat that is carried by rivers into the Arctic Ocean, with sea surface temperatures as high as 20.4°C or 68.7°F recorded at a location where the Mackenzie River flows into the Arctic Ocean (at the green circle, where the green arrow is pointing at).

 On August 6, 2023, the sea surface was 14.5°C or 26.2°F hotter than in 1981-2011, at a nearby location where the Mackenzie River is flowing into the Arctic Ocean, as illustrated by the image below.

+The Lena River flows into the Laptev Sea which is mostly less than 50 meters deep, making it relatively easy for surface heat to reach the seafloor.

-NOAA image on the right shows sea surface temperatures in the Bering Strait as high as 19.1°C or 66.38°F on August 3, 2023.
-The water heats up strongly where hot water from rivers and run-off from rainwater enters the Bering Strait.
+NOAA image underneath on the right shows sea surface temperatures in the Bering Strait as high as 19.2°C or 66.56°F on August 8, 2023.

+The image illustrates that the water can heat up strongly where hot water from rivers and run-off from rainwater enters the Bering Strait.

-3. Yet another way heat is entering the Arctic Ocean is from oceans, i.e. from the North Atlantic Ocean and the Pacific Ocean, and this is melting the sea ice from below.
+3. Ocean Heat.
+Yet another way heat is entering the Arctic Ocean is from oceans, i.e. from the North Atlantic Ocean and the Pacific Ocean, and this is melting the sea ice from below.

+An earlier post discusses why we are currently facing record high sea surface temperatures in the North Atlantic.

+The image below shows how the Gulf Stream is pushing ocean heat toward the Arctic Ocean, while sea surface temperatures show up as high as 33.1°C or 91.58°F on August 9, 2023.

 Feedbacks and further developments